Hi-Im-Simon/Slurm-cluster-configuration/README.md

 - `sudo ufw allow from IP_NODEX to any port nfs` for each node, where IP_NODEX are IPs of each node
 - `sudo ufw status`

+On each node:
+- `sudp apt install nfs-common`
+- `mkdir -p /home/slurming/Slurm`
+- `sudo mount IP_CONTROLLER:/home/slurming/Slurm /home/slurming/Slurm` where IP_CONTROLLER is the IP of the controller node
+- `sudo nano /etc/fstab`
+- in the file add a line:
+`IP_CONTROLLER:/home/slurming/Slurm /home/slurming/Slurm nfs defaults 0 0` where IP_CONTROLLER is the IP of the controller node

 ## Sources
 1. https://gist.github.com/ckandoth/2acef6310041244a690e4c08d2610423